Indian Railways — trains for foreign travelers

 A specific seat or berth is allocated.
 The coach number and berth number are printed on the ticket.
 You board and go directly to your assigned berth.

 Every reserved ticket is assigned a 10-digit PNR (Passenger Name Record) number.
 The PNR is your ticket reference — use it to check booking status, view seat/berth allocation, and track any changes.
-You can check PNR/Ticket status on the IRCTC website or indianrail.gov.in.
+You can check PNR/Ticket status on indianrail.gov.in.

 An e-ticket is delivered to your email.
-You can show it on your phone or print it.
+You can show it on your phone.
 A station counter ticket is purchased in person at the railway station booking counter.

 Reserved tickets can be cancelled before departure.
 Refund amounts depend on how far in advance you cancel relative to departure time — the closer to departure, the lower the refund.